Matrix Completion via Max-Norm Constrained Optimization: Max-Norm Constrained Empirical Risk Minimization

-First, the product distribution assumption is very restrictive and is not valid in many applications.
+First, the product distribution assumption can be fairly restrictive in practice and is not valid in many applications.
 For example, in the case of the Netflix problem, this assumption would imply that conditional on any movie, it will be rated by all users with the same probability.
-Second, the constraint on $M_0$ highly depends on the true sampling distribution which is really unknown in practice and can only be estimated based on the empirical frequencies, i.e. for any pair $(k,l) \in [d_1] \times [d_2]$, \beq \hat{\pi}_{k \cdot} = \f{\sum_{t=1}^{n}1_{\{i_t=k\}}}{n}, \ \ \hat{\pi}_{\cdot l} = \f{\sum_{t=1}^{n}1_{\{j_t=l\}}}{n}. \eeq Since only a relatively small sample of the entries of $M_0$ is observed, these estimates are unlikely to be accurate.
-The max-norm constrained minimization approach, on the other hand, is proved (Theorem \ref{thm1-mc}) to be effective in the presence of non-degenerate general sampling distributions.
+Second, the constraint on $M^*$ highly depends on the true sampling distribution which is really unknown in practice and can only be estimated based on the empirical frequencies, i.e. for any pair $(k,\ell) \in [d_1] \times [d_2]$, \beq \widehat{\pi}_{k \cdot} = \f{1}{n}\sum_{t=1}^{n}1 \{i_t=k \} , \ \ \widehat{\pi}_{\cdot \ell} = \f{1}{n}\sum_{t=1}^{n}1 \{j_t=\ell \}. \eeq Since only a relatively small sample of the entries of $M^*$ is observed, these estimates may not be accurate enough.
+The max-norm constrained minimization approach, on the other hand, is proved (Theorem \ref{Thm3.1}) to be effective in the presence of non-uniform sampling distributions.
 The method does not require either a product distribution or the knowledge of the exact true sampling distribution.
-Hence, the max-norm constrained method indeed yields a more robust approximate recovery guarantee, with respect to the sampling distributions.
+From this point of view, the max-norm constrained method indeed yields a more robust approximate recovery guarantee, with respect to the sampling distributions.